wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/EPractices/Performance/Web-Performance-Reference.md

-- [2017-Lozad.js【Project】](https://github.com/ApoorvSaxena/lozad.js): Highly performant, light ~0.5kb and configurable lazy loader in pure JS with no dependencies for images, iframes and more, using IntersectionObserver API
+- [2017-Lozad.js #Project# ](https://github.com/ApoorvSaxena/lozad.js): Highly performant, light ~0.5kb and configurable lazy loader in pure JS with no dependencies for images, iframes and more, using IntersectionObserver API